 - Query: The search term to search for.
-Only available for Web, Image, and Autosuggest endpoints.
+Only available for Web, Image, Video, and Autosuggest endpoints.

 - Custom Configuration ID: The configuration ID of the selected Custom Search instance.
 This field is read only.

-- Subscription Key: The subscription key to test with.
-You may select a key from the dropdown or enter one manually.
+Subscription Key: The subscription key to test with.
+You may select a key from the dropdown list or enter one manually.

-- Safe Search: A filter used to filter webpages for adult content.
-Only available for Web, Image, and Hosted UI endpoints.
+Safe Search: A filter used to filter webpages for adult content.
+Available only for Web, Image, Video, and Hosted UI endpoints.

 - Count: The number of search results to return in the response.
-Only available for Web and Image endpoints.
+Available only for Web, Image, and Video endpoints.

-After you've specified all required options for Web, Image, or Autosuggest, click Call to view the JSON response in the right pane.
+After you've specified all required options, click Call to view the JSON response in the right pane.

-If you select the Hosted UI endpoint, you can test the search experience from the right pane.
+If you select the Hosted UI endpoint, you can test the search experience in the bottom pane.